gbv/beaconspec/beacon.md

 The reference field contains an URL of a website with additional information about this link dump.

-The RDF property of this field is `http://xmlns.com/foaf/0.1/homepage` from the FOAF vocabulary.

-The status of this field is not stable yet.
+The RDF property of this field is `foaf:homepage`.
+The status of this field is not stable yet (it may be dropped).

 ### feed

 The feed field contains an URL, where to download the link dump from.
-This field corresponds to the `dataDump` property from the VoID vocabulary.
+This field corresponds to the `void:dataDump` RDF property.
 An example mapped to an RDF triple:

     :dump void:dataDump <http://example.com/beacon.txt> .